MalcolmMielle/bark_monitor/README.md

 The bark monitor will:

 * Record your dog while you are gone.
-  The recordings are saved in the `recordings` to really show that neighbor they are full of shit.
+  The recordings are saved in a folder to enable you to really show that neighbor they are full of shit.
 * Monitor its barking real time and send you notification through a Telegram bot when your neighbor drives the dog crazy and they barks.
+  Detection of the bark can be done using the [Yamnet](https://www.tensorflow.org/hub/tutorials/yamnet) neural network implemented in tensorflow, or the amplitude of the signal.
+  Using Yamnet, cats are also tracked ;).

 To setup the program: